asjadnaqvi/Austria-COVID-19-Tracker/README.md

 # Files

-The folder structure is as follows
+The folder structure is as follows:

-* sofiles: contain the Stata scripts to generate the figures
+* `dofiles`: contain the Stata scripts to generate the figures
-* figures: contains the visualizations
+* `figures`: contains the visualizations
-* GIS:     contains the spatial files
+* `GIS`:     contains the spatial files
-* master:  contains the final data files
+* `master`:  contains the final data files
-* raw:     contains the raw data
+* `raw`:     contains the raw data
-* screenshots: contains the screenshows displayed here
+* `screenshots`: contains some screenshots to display information here
-* temp:    contains the temporary intermediate files that convert raw data to master files.
+* `temp`:    contains the temporary intermediate files that convert raw data to master files.

 # Visualizations